How to properly taste whisky

 Buy 2-4 Glencairn glasses – that's all you need!

-1. Opens up aromas: Water dissolves flavor compounds that are otherwise "trapped".
+1. Opens aromas: Water releases aromatic compounds that are otherwise "trapped"

-2. Reduces alcohol harshness: Especially at cask strength (50%+)
+2. Reduces alcohol harshness: Especially with cask strength (50%+)

-3. Changes character: Some whiskies blossom when mixed with water.
+3. Changes character: Some whiskies flourish with water

-Science: Water releases guaiacol – an aroma compound that enhances smoky/spicy notes.
+Science: Water releases Guaiacol – an aromatic compound that enhances smoky/spicy notes.

 Rule of thumb: